ferhanakkan/LocalApi/README.md

 http://localhost:8080/user/{id} -> Return user in this id number.
 Returns UserModel as json.

-http://localhost:8080/user/nameFilter/ (Send name as parameter ([name: "blablaName"])) -> Returns all objects which name property is userName.
+http://localhost:8080/user/nameFilter/{userSurname} -> Returns all objects which name property is userName.
 Returns [UserModel] as json.

-http://localhost:8080/user/nameFilterQuery?name=userName -> Returns all objects which name property is userName with param in query.
+http://localhost:8080/user/nameFilterQuery?name=userSurame -> Returns all objects which name property is userSurame with param in query.
 Returns [UserModel] as json.

 ### Post End Points
 http://localhost:8080/user/ -> Create a new user.
 You will send user object as json.
 Returns UserModel as json.